D0D0123/MemoryGuideC/README.md

 After memory is allocated for something in the stack, that memory cannot be resized.
 Hence, the size that is specified at compile time will be the maximum size of the memory for the duration of the program.

 - For singular numerical variables (`int`*,* `char`, `double`*, etc*) stack memory is fine to use - there shouldn't be a need to change the type or size of a variable like this.
-- Similarly, if the maximum size of an array is known, and you are certain that the array will not have to change size, declaring this using stack memory is fine as well:
+- Similarly, if the maximum size of an array is known, and you are certain that the array won't have to change size, declaring this using stack memory is fine as well:

 ```c
 int i = 0;